-And if you haven’t, the sight of this compact three-door city car, or one or two suspiciously similar-looking vehicles, is becoming an increasingly common one.
+And if you haven’t, the sight of this compact three-door city car (it is also available in five-door form too), or one or two suspiciously similar-looking vehicles, is becoming an increasingly common one.

 The Mii, if you haven’t heard, is Seat’s version of the Volkswagen Up, which is also available as the Skoda Citigo.
 And separating the three at a glance isn’t exactly easy.
 All three have the same dimensions, the same engine options and the same mechanical configurations.